nuejs/nue/packages/nuejs.org/blog/status-update-01/index.md

 date: 2024-04-12
 og: /img/designers-vs-engineers.png
 title: Summer 2024 status update
-desc: The past, present, and the future of the Nue framework
+desc: A quick update to give you a little idea of the  past, present, and the future of the Nue framework.
 ---